ADHD ORGANIZING TIPS

 ADHD Life Hacks

-8. Put it on Paper So You Can Get It Out of Your Head.
+11.Ā Put it on Paper So You Can Get It Out of Your Head.Ā Ā

 Susan Pinsky, the author of “Organizing Solutions for People with ADHD” suggests that as you organize, it is helpful to name your bins, cabinets, and drawers.
-For example, you might have a tea and cocoa shelf, water bottle drawer, or a snack bin.
+For example, you might have a tea and cocoa shelf, a water bottle drawer, or a snack bin.
 This will help you avoid tossing random items together, creating what I call hodge-podge bins.
-It is better to store only one or at most, two related categories of items in a given space.
-Just naming your containers, will help you keep things in order.
+Adding a label to your storage containers will add another layer to ensuring that only items that belong there get tossed in.

 Susan also suggests naming your household chore days to stay on task; designate a laundry day, bill paying day, food prep day, etc. What this does, is create a routine, which makes getting things done on certain days, automatic.